With a 3.5% unemployment rate, the Netherlands experience a record-high labor shortage with more open positions than people without a job.

 Out of the 11.2 million people with a job in the Netherlands, 2.7 million (24%) were under flexible work contracts with no set working hours.
 They may have a minimum and maximum range of hours, or not even any minimum hours and need to show up when the employer calls.
 Jobs with flexible hours are lower than before the COVID-19 pandemic.
 Nevertheless, there are still 491,000 underutilized part-time workers, according to Statistics Netherlands.

 But the pool of potential labor force also decreased.
 It consists of, on top of unemployed persons, engaged people who look for another job, part-time workers trying to get more hours or recently unemployed who don’t look for a job.
-This untapped labor potential was 1.1 million people a 6% decline (-75,000) to the previous quarter.
+This untapped labor potential was 1.1 million people, a 6% decline (-75,000) to the previous quarter.

-Labor shortage in the Netherlands is expected to last.
+The labor shortage in the Netherlands is expected to last.